cxcxcx89611/trade-reporting-engine/README.md

 com.au.vanguard.tradereportingengine.runner.MessageConsumer   plays the role as the message consumer to get message loaded into H2 database.
 When application start, all event messages under folder: \src\main\resources\event will be picked and loaded.

-**To extend the event types,**  please ensure all other messages move into folder :\src\main\resources\event  also need to add new entry in the mapping config file :  src/main/java/com/au/vanguard/tradereportingengine/config/mapping/DomToModelMap.java
+**To extend the event types,**  please ensure all new messages move into folder :\src\main\resources\event  also need to add new entry in the mapping config file :  src/main/java/com/au/vanguard/tradereportingengine/config/mapping/DomToModelMap.java
 Dom element to entity class mapping can be defined in this class.
 Message consumer will read this file to populate all fields of model class object, then load them into DB.

 **To extend the query filter criteria**, please refer to the criteria decision file: